-OS Version Package Link
+OS Version Click this Link

-Jessie Jessie package

-Wheezy Wheezy package
+Wheezy Wheezy link

-Precise Precise package
+Precise Precise link

-Trusty Trusty package
+Trusty Trusty link

-- 2. Install the package by doing one of the following: - Choose Open with in the download window to use the package manager. - · Choose Save File, save the package to a directory to which you have write access (for example, your home directory), and install it from the command line.
+- 2. Install the package by doing one of the following: - Choose Open with in the download window to use the package manager. - Choose Save File, save the package to a directory to which you have write access (for example, your home directory), and install it from the command line.
 For example: